Zamokwakhe/homework-2/readme.md

 You will be creating new files in the assignment.
 You will also be changing and updating files.
 Make sure to update your repository frequently by

-- `git add`ing updated files
+- `git add`-ing updated files
-- `git commit`ing with an appropriate message and
+- `git commit`-ing with an appropriate message and
-- `git push`ing them to your bitbucket repository.
+- `git push`-ing them to your bitbucket repository.

 ## Turning in the Assignment

 The tutors will send out an email to turn in the assignment.
 Respond to that email with the git command to clone your finished assignment.
 The command should clone your repository into a new folder named `<your username>`.

+    git clone git@bitbucket.org:<your username>/homework-2 <your username>

 For example, my turn-in email would have the following line

     git clone git@bitbucket.org:mgidden/homework-2 mgidden